bprinty/Flask-Execute/docs/usage.rst

                                    dicationary options with worker names and
                                    configuration options.
 Defaults to ``1``

+``CELERY_SANITIZE_ARGUMENTS``      Whether or not to automatically attempt to evaluate
+                                   proxied inputs and re-query database models by ``id`` property.
+This is useful if you wish to pass database Models or proxy objects to functions running on remote executors.
+This can be turned off if you're not passing complex objects via task functions.

 ``CELERY_START_LOCAL_WORKERS``     Whether or not to automatically start workers
                                    locally whenever a ``celery.submit()`` call is
                                    made.
 Defaults to ``True``, and should be set